detjensrobert/homework-2022-spring/cs472-comp-arch/hw4/hw4.md

 > translation from the TLB?
 Explain exactly how these bits are used to make the
 > translation, assuming there is a TLB hit.

+Page size is 1MB = $2^{20}$ bytes, so lower 20 bits are needed for the page index.
+The other upper 20 bits are the virtual page, and this is what is used to map virtual pages to physical pages.

+The TLB translation cache is fully-associative, so there is no cache set index and the entire 20-bit virtual page number is used as the tag.
+If there is a TLB cache hit, the corresponding physical page address is the data in the cache for that tag.

 ### Part B [2 points]